-Published on the website medRxiv, the study analyzed infection data with mathematical modeling to estimate that 66 percent of the population had antibodies to the new coronavirus in Manaus, where the pandemic’s passage was as fast as it was brutal.
+Published on the website medRxiv, the study analysed infection data with mathematical modeling to estimate that 66% of the population had antibodies to the new coronavirus in Manaus, where the pandemic’s passage was as fast as it was brutal.

 That may be sufficiently high to have reached the threshold of herd immunity, in which enough members of a population are immune to a disease that it can no longer spread effectively, said the study’s authors, a group of 34 Brazilian and international researchers.

 “The unusually high infection rate suggests that herd immunity played a significant role in determining the size of the epidemic,“ they wrote in the study, which has yet to undergo peer review.

 “All signs indicate that it was the very fact of being so exposed to the virus that brought about the reduction in the number of new cases and deaths in Manaus,“ the study’s coordinator, University of Sao Paulo medical professor Ester Sabino, told the Sao Paulo State Research Support Foundation (FAPESP), which helped fund the study.

 Situated in the Amazon rainforest, Manaus was the scene of gruesome images of overrun hospitals, mass graves and corpses piled in refrigerator trucks when the pandemic was at its peak there in May.